oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 examples of JIDL representation of a variety of JADN types.

 #### 3.1.3.3 Property Tables

+Property tables commonly used in specifications to describe the format of, e.g., database records or protocol data units provide a structured representation that is easy to read but less efficient for editing.
+The JADN Specification describes the characteristics of property tables but does not define a normative format for them.

+A typical property table for a JADN type with fields will have columns for:

+- Identifier (ID), a number
+- Name
+- Type
+- Cardinality constraints
+- Description

+where the Type column will also convey field options other than cardinality constraints.
+The multiple representations example in [Section&nbsp;3.3.3](#333-multiple-representations-example) and the tables for the music library example in [Appendix&nbsp;E.1.3](#e13-music-library-tables) illustrate the use of property table presentation of JADN type definitions.

 #### 3.1.3.4 Entity Relationship Diagrams (ERDs)